masneyb/weather-station/README.md

 ### Solar and Power Setup

-This weather station runs on a Raspberry Pi Zero running Rasbian Jessie Lite.
+This weather station runs on a Raspberry Pi Zero running Raspbian Jessie Lite.
 All of the hardware is powered by a
 [4400mAH 3.7V lithium ion battery](https://www.adafruit.com/products/354)
 that is [charged](https://www.adafruit.com/products/390) using a